-- I. The basis for audit reviews of VPA's procurement records will be the VPA purchasing policies and procedures, as approved by the VPA Board and as documented herein.
-All audits, other than ISO Internal Audits, or other such reviews will be coordinated by the Finance Department and the Finance Head, who shall consult with the Executive Director in connection with any such review. - 2.
-The participation in audit reviews by other members of the VPA management and staff, and the release of materials to support those audits/reviews, must be coordinated and authorized by the Finance Head, or in the case of internal audits, by Compliance Head. - 3.
-Contractors on VPA contracts shall permit the VPA to audit, examine, and copy all documents, computerized records, electronic mail, or other records of the Contractor during the life of the contract and for a period of not less than five years after the date of final payment, or the date the Contractor is declared in default of contract, or the date of termination of the contract.
+- Contractors on VPA contracts shall permit the VPA to audit, examine, and copy all documents, computerized records, electronic mail, or other records of the Contractor during the life of the contract and for a period of not less than five years after the date of final payment, or the date the Contractor is declared in default of contract, or the date of termination of the ccontract.
 The documents and records shall include, but not be limited to: - a.
 Those that were used to prepare and compute the bid or proposal, prepare all schedules used on the project, record the progress of work on the project, accounting records, purchasing records, personnel payments, or records necessary to determine employee credentials, vendor payments, and written policies and procedures used to record, compute, and analyze all costs incurred on the project, including those used in the preparation or presentation of claims to the VPA. - b.
 Records pertaining to the project as the VPA may deem necessary in order to permit adequate evaluation and verification of Contractor's compliance with contract requirements, compliance with VPA's business policies, and compliance with provisions for pricing change orders or claims submitted by the Contractor or the Contractor's subcontractors, insurance agents, surety bond agents, and material suppliers.
 The Contractor shall make his personnel available for interviews when requested by the VPA.

 - c.
 Upon request, the Contractor shall provide the VPA with data files on data disks or other suitable alternative computer data exchange format.
-Data furnished by the Contractor that cannot be verified will be subject to an audit by the VPA. - 4.
+Data furnished by the Contractor that cannot be verified will be subject to an audit by the VPA. - 2.
 The Contractor shall ensure that the record-keeping requirements, and requirements to make such records available for audit in this Section, are made applicable to his subcontractors, insurance agents, surety bond agents and material suppliers.
-The Contractor shall cooperate and shall cause all related parties to furnish or make available in an expeditious manner all such information, materials, and data. - 5.
-Upon request by the VPA, the Contractor shall provide prompt access to records for the audit and provide acceptable facilities for the audit.
-Failure on the part of the Contractor to afford the VPA immediate access or proper facilities for the audit will be considered failure to cooperate and a potential breach of contract. - 6.
+The Contractor shall cooperate and shall cause all related parties to furnish or make available in an expeditious manner all such information, materials, and data. - Upon request by the VPA, the Contractor shall provide prompt access to records for the audit and provide acceptable facilities for the audit.
+Failure on the part of the Contractor to afford the VPA immediate access or proper facilities for the audit will be considered failure to cooperate and a potential breach of contract. - 4.
 Upon completion of the Contract audit, any adjustments or payments the Contractor owes to the VPA as a result of the audit shall be made to the VPA within 60 days from presentation of the VPA's audit findings to the Contractor.
-Failure on the part of the Contractor to make such payment may result in disqualification as a bidder for future contracts. - 7.
-If the Contractor disagrees with the findings of the VPA's audit, the Contractor may dispute the findings in accordance Chapter 11 of this Manual, except that if the time provided for the Contractor to submit a claim on the contract has expired, the Contractor shall instead submit a written claim to dispute the findings of the audit to the VPA Procurement Head within 30 days from the VPA sent date the VPA send the findings.
+Failure on the part of the Contractor to make such payment may result in disqualification as a bidder for future contracts. - 5.
+If the Contractor disagrees with the findings of the VPA's audit, the Contractor may dispute the findings in accordance Chapter 10 of this Manual, except that if the time provided for the Contractor to submit a claim on the contract has expired, the Contractor shall instead submit a written claim to dispute the findings of the audit to the VPA Procurement Head within 30 days from the VPA sent date the VPA send the findings.
 Failure on the part of the Contractor to submit a claim disputing the VPA's findings within such 30-day period shall constitute a waiver and release of any claim disputing the VPA's findings.

-5.2 Virginia Freedom of Information Act
+5.3 Virginia Freedom of Information Act